BohdansGitHub/Alpaca-Trading-Bot/README.md

 ## Description

-The Alpaca Advanced Trading Bot is a project that demonstrates a trading strategy using the Alpaca API.
+The Alpaca Trading Bot is a project that demonstrates a trading strategy using the Alpaca API.
 The bot combines a moving average crossover strategy with risk management and portfolio optimization techniques to make informed buy and sell decisions in the financial markets.
 This repository serves as a showcase for quantitative research and programming skills, particularly in the context of hedge funds and investment banks.

 ## Features